01-edu/public/subjects/carbon-copy/README.md

 ![](contact-input.gif)

-- When clicking on a card, open a modale window that will show the whole article ; the modale will be closed either when clicking on a "Close" button, or when the "Escape" key is pressed.
+- When clicking on a card, open a modal window that will show the whole article ; the modal will be closed either when clicking on a "Close" button, or when the "Escape" key is pressed.

 ![](modale.gif)

-- In the modale article, create a widget that allows to change the text alignment ; on click on `left` or `center` buttons, the layout changes to the chosen justification, and the selected option's `font-weight` becomes `bold` whereas the other becomes `light`.
+- In the modal article, create a widget that allows to change the text alignment ; on click on `left` or `center` buttons, the layout changes to the chosen justification, and the selected option's `font-weight` becomes `bold` whereas the other becomes `light`.

 ![](text-alignment.gif)